-Your blogs can drive direct web traffic.
+Your blogs can drive organic web traffic.
 Let’s say you’re a dentist and you have a blog post on the “advantages of dental implants versus bridges” for replacing missing teeth.
 Someone searching locally for information on the comparison may find your blog on the first page of his or her search results page.
 After clicking on the link and reading your blog, odds are the person may check out more of your site.
 Next thing you know, they’re sitting in your chair for their first appointment.

 Blogs keep your site changing

 Your standard site content won’t always be changing.
 You’re not going to constantly change pages on procedures unless the procedures themselves change.
 But thanks to your ongoing blogs, your site is always adding new content, so Google sees your site as more dynamic than your competitor who hasn’t added a word of new content since his or her site first went live.
 More than adding pages to index, your blogs also feature tons of keywords you want to be known for and boost your credibility as an expert.

 What’s not to love about blogs?
 Now you know why we’re such big fans of monthly blogging on our client websites.
 Don’t have a blog on your site?
 Talk to your Advice Media representative and let’s change that!